 Upon entering the CYS facility, parents/designated representative will swipe their child into the Child Youth Management System (CYMS) at the front desk before proceeding to their child's classroom.
 Under no circumstance will the parent/designated representative move beyond the front desk without first swiping in.
 After swiping in at the front desk, the parent/designated representative may proceed to the classroom.
-Upon entering the classroom, the parent/ designated representative will sign the child in, annotating his/her name, date, time and signature.
+Upon entering the classroom, the parent/designated representative will sign the child in, annotating his/her name, date, time and signature.
+Before exiting the building, ensure that you sign your child out in their classroom and swipe them out at the front desk.
+These steps are important to maintain correct accountability for the safety of all children in our programs.

-School age children may be swiped in by their parent/designated representative or the child/youth will key their personal identification number (PIN) into CYMS and the parent/designated representative will then sign the child/youth in, as above.
+School age children may be swiped in by their parent/designated representative or the child/youth will key their personal identification number (PIN) into CYMS.